Contents

 Do you want to shape and strengthen your body?
-The Push-Pull-Legs (PPL) workout routine is a popular and effective method to achieve those goals!
+The Push/Pull/Legs (PPL) workout routine is a popular and effective method to achieve those goals!
+If you’re looking for a well-rounded workout program to build muscle and improve strength, the PPL routine is a great option to consider.

-PPL workout stands for Push-Pull-Legs workout.
-It’s a split training program that focuses on different muscle groups throughout the week.
 The premise of this training split is that you alternate between training days that target pushing movements, pulling movements, and lower body exercises, providing a well-rounded approach to training the entire body.

 How to Do PPL Workout?